Three-Wave Mixing Element with Quantum Paraelectric Materials

-\textit{A Nonlinear Resonator ---} We propose to make use of these dielectric properties to develop compact and tunable capacitors made from STO, KTO, or related materials, and which can be integrated into resonant circuits.
-In this work, we consider a lumped element resonator implemented with a parallel plate capacitor with area $A$ and a STO/KTO dielectric thin film of thickness $d$ with superconducting metallization on the faces (Fig.~\ref{fig:resonator}b).
-However our analysis is also applicable to a coplanar waveguide (CPW) design on a bulk STO/KTO substrate \cite{davidovikj:2017}, which differs only in the geometric design space.
-Moreover, we envision a galvanic connection to one of the metal faces, which enables electric field tuning of the material with an external bias voltage.
+We propose to make use of these dielectric properties to develop compact and tunable capacitors made from STO, KTO, or related materials, and which can be integrated into resonant circuits.
+In this work, we consider a lumped-element resonator implemented with a parallel-plate capacitor (PPC) with area $A$ and an STO or KTO dielectric thin film of thickness $d$ with superconducting metallization on the faces (Fig.~\ref{fig:resonator}b).
+However our analysis is also applicable to a coplanar waveguide (CPW) design on a bulk STO or KTO substrate \cite{davidovikj:2017}, which differs only in the geometric design space.
+Moreover, we envision a galvanic connection to one of the metal faces, which enables electric-field tuning of the material with an external bias voltage.

-With an eye towards quantum-limited parametric amplification at $\sim$mK temperatures, we begin by highlighting our circuit design criteria.
-We target resonance frequencies in the $\sim$GHz range using the STO/KTO capacitance $C(v)=\varepsilon_0 \varepsilon_r(v) A / d$ (Fig.~\ref{fig:resonator}b).
+With an eye towards quantum-limited parametric amplification at approximately mK temperatures, we begin by highlighting our circuit design criteria.
+We target resonance frequencies in the approximately GHz range using the STO or KTO capacitance $C(v)=\varepsilon_0 \varepsilon_r(v) A / d$ (Fig.~\ref{fig:resonator}c).
+This capacitance must be widely tunable to enable commensurate nonlinear mixing capabilities.
 We neglect any stray capacitance to ground given that $\varepsilon_r \gg \varepsilon_\mathrm{substrate}$ for conventional substrate hosts (i.e. silicon or sapphire).
-A larg tunable capacitance (i.e. lower impedance) will enable stronger nonlinear mixing capabilities.
-However, the inductance cannot be arbitrarily small, especially with our additional requirement of a galvanic connection for voltage biasing.
-Furthermore, it is convenient to work with volt-scale biases compatible with standard low-noise control electronics, which in turn influences the choice of dielectric thickness $d$.
+To tune $C(v)$, it is convenient to work with volt-scale biases compatible with standard low-noise control electronics, which in turn influences the choice of dielectric thickness $d$.